SharePoint Online at NIU

 SharePoint Online is a free service in Office 365 for Education available to all students, faculty and staff.
 It is an online content and document management tool for creating authenticated intranets, managing file libraries, collaboration on team projects, and more.

 - A SharePoint "site collection" is a top-level website that can contain multiple subsites.

 - A subsite is ideal when a unique set of permissions or functionality is required within a site collection.

 - Site collections can have up to 2,000 subsites.
 For example, “Accounting” might be a subsite within a “College of Business” site collection.

 SharePoint is not always the best collaboration option.
 Choose the right tool for the job.

 Request a Site

-Local IT staff submit a SharePoint Site Request to request a site collection for their unit.
-All requests must include a certificate of completion from the Lynda.com SharePoint Online Essentials course.
-These IT staff will be the site owner who designs and manages the site to serve local needs.
+Local IT staff must submit a site request at it.niu.edu.
+All requests must include certificates of completion for the two courses in the new SharePoint Online playlist at Lynda.com that includes two courses: SharePoint Online and SharePoint Online 2017: Beyond the Basics.
+These IT staff will become the site owner who designs and manages the site to serve local needs.

 Because subsites are contained within site collections, requests for subsites should be made directly to the site collection owner with the following information:

 - Subsite Name - The name that appears in the URL, so keep it as short as possible and without special characters or spaces (e.g. ACCY).